Performance

 Early Music, Oratorio, and Chamber Ensemble

-This vocal track, leading to the M.M. degree, is designed for the singer whose interests lie principally in the fields of early music, oratorio, art song, contemporary music, and choral chamber ensembles.
-Private voice lessons are supplemented by intensive coaching in art song and oratorio literature and by concentrated study of ensemble techniques in the chamber ensemble, Yale Schola Cantorum, directed by David Hill.
+This vocal track is designed for the singer whose interests lie principally in the fields of early music, oratorio, art song, contemporary music, and choral chamber ensembles.
+Private voice lessons are supplemented by intensive coaching in art song and oratorio literature and by concentrated study of ensemble techniques in the chamber ensemble, Yale Schola Cantorum.
 Schola performs major works featuring these voice students in the various solo roles, and Schola’s touring and recording schedules provide invaluable professional experiences.
-Weekly seminars and voice classes provide in-depth instruction in performance practices, diction, and interpretation, and singers have the opportunity to participate in master classes by internationally renowned artists, such as Russell Braun, David Daniels, Christian Gerhaher, Emma Kirkby, Donald Sulzen, and Lawrence Zazzo.
-Classes in diction, movement, and vocal repertoire are shared with students in the opera track.
-Students are encouraged to avail themselves of the offerings of the University, particularly courses in the Department of Music.
-All students enrolled in the Early Music, Oratorio, and Chamber Ensemble voice track also participate in ISM’s Colloquium on Wednesday afternoons and choose two electives from the academic courses offered by the Institute faculty.
-For more precise information about the courses and requirements in this track, contact the Institute’s admissions office at 203.432.9753.
+Weekly seminars and voice classes provide in-depth instruction in performance practices, diction, and interpretation, and singers have the opportunity to participate in master classes by such internationally renowned artists as Russell Braun, Christian Gerhaher, Emma Kirkby, Donald Sulzen, and Lawrence Zazzo.
+Classes in diction, movement, and vocal repertoire are shared with students on the opera track.
+Students are encouraged to avail themselves of the offerings of the university, particularly courses in the Department of Music.
+All students enrolled in the Early Music, Oratorio, and Chamber Ensemble voice track also participate in ISM’s Colloquium and choose two electives from the academic courses offered by the institute faculty.

 Orchestral Conducting

-Although there is an emphasis on orchestral repertoire, students develop their technique and general musicianship.
-Score-reading skills and analysis classes are required.
-In addition, students in the program are strongly encouraged to take advantage of the diverse course offerings of the School of Music, the Department of Music, and the other divisions of the University.
+Complementing the program’s emphasis on orchestral repertoire, students develop their technique and general musicianship through coursework on score-reading, analysis, and other topics tailored to their needs and interests.
+Students are strongly encouraged to take advantage of the diverse course offerings of the School of Music, the Department of Music, and other units of the university.

 Choral Conducting